asyncapi/training/VIDEO_1_SCRIPT.md

 Have you ever wondered when and how APIs were born?
 Do you know how old they are?
 Not that long ago...
 The API story took baby steps around the beginning of the new millennium.
 APIs began growing very quickly, becoming soon a fundamental piece of the digital world where we live.

-But, not that fast!
-Let’s go back to their roots: The cloud computing company Salesforce made the Internet the medium in which its service would live, based from its origins on an API.

-Going even deeper, the official arrival and introduction to the public of APIs took place with the dissertation written by Roy Fielding, one of the main authors of the HTTP specification, also creator of the Representational State Transfer (REST) architectural style.
+The official arrival and introduction to the public of APIs took place with the dissertation written by Roy Fielding, one of the main authors of the HTTP specification, also creator of the Representational State Transfer (REST) architectural style.
 That was a fundamental step to understanding the childhood adventures and quick growth of APIs.
 As well their misfortunes, and dreams.
 Their initial history, after all.

 Beyond emotions, the beginning of APIs took solid steps with a certain constancy thanks to e-commerce.
 At the end of 2000, eBay launched its API together with a program that, trying to boost the area of e-commerce solutions, also encouraged APIs in the process.
 Moreover, eBay was not alone in this endeavor: in the summer of 2002, the giant Amazon followed suit.